Kayla Moody Slays In A Racy Red Bathing Suit That Barely Covers Her Chest

 “My god what a view so hot, so beautiful,” a third social media user declared.

-“Sexiest girl I have ever seen,” a fourth comment read.
+“Sexiest girl I have ever seen,” read a fourth comment.

-The model’s fans have grown accustomed to seeing her sport barely-there outfits in her online snaps.
+Kayla’s fans have grown accustomed to seeing her sport barely there outfits in her online snaps.
 She’s often seen getting steamy in tiny tops, scanty lingerie, and skimpy bathing suits.

-As previously reported by The Inquisitr, Kayla recently grabbed the attention of her followers when she posed in a wet tank top and a pair of denim bikini bottoms as she hung out by the pool.
+As previously reported by The Inquisitr, she recently grabbed the attention of her followers when she posed in a wet tank top and a pair of denim bikini bottoms as she hung out by the pool.
 To date, that snap has racked up more than 13,000 likes and over 150 comments.